collerek/ormar/docs/models/inheritance.md

   later used on different models (like `created_date` and `updated_date` on each model), only actual models create tables, but those fields from mixins are added
-* **Concrete table inheritance [SUPPORTED]** - means that parent is marked as abstract and each child has it's own table with columns from parent and own child columns, kind of similar to Mixins but parent also is a Model
+* **Concrete table inheritance [SUPPORTED]** - means that parent is marked as abstract and each child has its own table with columns from a parent and own child columns, kind of similar to Mixins but parent also is a Model
 * **Single table inheritance [NOT SUPPORTED]** - means that only one table is created with fields that are combination/sum of the parent and all children models but child